Street Collection Permit

 Do I need a street collection permit?

-It is illegal in this country to hold a Street Collection to collect money or sell articles for the benefit of charitable or other purposes without obtaining a Street Collection Licence from the Council if that collection is to be held 'in a street or public place'.
+You will require a Street Collection Permit to collect money (cash) or sell articles for the benefit of charitable or other non-profit purposes, if that collection is to be held 'in a street or public place'.
 A 'public place' is a 'place where the public has access'.

-The purpose of the legal requirement to obtain consent is to ensure collectors are properly authorised and that money is collected in a secure way and the total proceeds collected are properly accounted for.
+The purpose of the legal requirement to obtain consent is to ensure collectors are properly authorised, that money is collected in a secure way, and the total proceeds collected are properly accounted for.

 How to apply

-- A completed statement found attached below showing the amount received and the expenses and payments incurred in connection with such collection, and certified by the person and either a qualified accountant or an independent responsible person acceptable to Winchester City Council.
+- A completed statement showing the amount received and the expenses and payments incurred in connection with such collection, and certified by the person and either a qualified accountant or an independent responsible person acceptable to Winchester City Council.

 - A list of the collectors.